There are a number of things you need to do to start an IVA. The application has various stages.

 - Decide if an IVA is appropriate for you

-- The steps you need to take to apply
+- What you need to do to apply

 - What paperwork will you have to provide?